sam-the-tutor/celo-Tutorial/README.md

 First, we declare our contract using the `contract` keyword, followed by the name of the contract.
 In our case, we call it `Vault`.

 Just like other programming languages, Solidity also has data types, and you have to specify the data type of each variable you create.
-Common data types in Solidity include address, uint,bytes32,bool.[more on data types.](https://docs.soliditylang.org/en/latest/types.html).
+Common data types in Solidity include address, uint,bytes32,bool.[Learn more on data types.](https://docs.soliditylang.org/en/latest/types.html).

 In the above code, we declare a variable `token`, of data type address(we want it to store the address of our token that we will be using).
 Then we specify the visibilty of our variable, in this case `public`. `Visibility` defines how the variable will be accessed.
-There are several types of visibilty, but here we use `public` because we want to access the variable from both from inside and outside  the contract.([more about visiblity](https://docs.soliditylang.org/en/latest/contracts.html#visibility-and-getters))
+There are several types of visibilty, but here we use `public` because we want to access the variable from both from inside and outside  the contract.([Learn more about visiblity](https://docs.soliditylang.org/en/latest/contracts.html#visibility-and-getters))

 All our customers will have to pay using the same token(currency) that we have specified in our contract in order to buy shares.